Usamaliaquat123/AWS-ACL-s/README.md

 ### OR

-# Through aws cli :
+# Through aws cli which is Canned ACL's :

 You can set acl by using tag in command like this ```--acl public-read```